cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

 #### Security in MongoDB

-For data security purpose, we enable the MongoDB security functionality in `cm4`.
+For data security purpose, we enable the MongoDB security functionality in `cms`.

 When users first time start the *MongoDB*, they have to add an account and open an port to access all database in MongoDB.
 Because we save all nodes' information into MongoDB inclduing the *Authorization* information.
 If your MongoDB is open to everyone, it is easy for hacker to steal your information.
 So you are requried to set the *username* and *password* for the security purpose.